What service does mPower provide?

 How does mPower fit with other activities related to keeping people well in the community?

-In 2017, we are engaging with target communities to find out what social prescribing activity and technology enabled health and care pathways already exist and make sure mPower complements them.
+We engaged with target communities to find out what social prescribing activity and technology enabled health and care pathways existed to make sure mPower complements them.

 How is it funded?